abinit/abinit/doc/mkdocs-user-guide/respfn.md

 The perturbations of the **strain** type are either an uniaxial strain or a shear strain.
 The strain perturbations are considered in cartesian coordinates (x,y,z).
-They are characterized by two numbers, with "ipert" being natom+3 for the uniaxial strains, and natom+4 for the shear strains, and "idir" describe the particular component.
-Explicitly, for uniaxial strains, idir=1 gives the xx strain perturbation, idir=2 gives the yy strain perturbation, idir=3 gives the zz strain perturbation, while for shear strains, idir=1 gives the yz strain perturbation, idir=2 gives the xz perturbation, and idir=3 gives the xy perturbation.
+They are characterized by two numbers, with *ipert* being natom + 3 for the uniaxial strains, and natom + 4 for the shear strains, and *idir* describes the particular component.

+Explicitly, for uniaxial strains:

+* idir = 1 gives the xx strain perturbation,
+* idir = 2 gives the yy strain perturbation,
+* idir = 3 gives the zz strain perturbation,

+while for shear strains:

+* idir=1 gives the yz strain perturbation,
+* idir=2 gives the xz perturbation,
+* idir=3 gives the xy perturbation.

 Note that the "rigid-atom" elastic constants, as output of ABINIT, are those obtained with **frozen** internal coordinates.
 The internal coordinate relaxation, needed to give "physical" elastic constants can be handled through the knowledge of the internal strain and dynamical matrix at Gamma, in ANADDB.
 Of course, if all the internal coordinate are fixed by symmetry, all the internal strains vanish, and the "rigid-atom" and "physical" elastic constants are equal.
 Limitations of the present implementation (as of v5.7):

   * Symmetry is presently used to skip redundant k points in the BZ sum, but not to skip redundant strain perturbations.

-We also define the index of the perturbation, called "pertcase", equal to idir
+We also define the index of the perturbation, called *pertcase*, equal to idir + 3*ipert.
-+ 3*ipert.
-Accordingly, pertcase runs from 1 to 3*(natom+4), and will be
+Accordingly, pertcase runs from 1 to 3 * (natom + 4), and will be
-needed to identify output and input files, see section 6 .
+needed to identify output and input files, see section 6.

+!!! summary

-To summarize, the perturbations are characterized by two numbers, "ipert" from 1 to natom+4, and "idir", from 1 to 3, as well as one wavevector (that is gamma when a non-phonon perturbation is considered); a number called "pertcase" combines "ipert" and "idir", and runs from 1 to 3*(natom+4).
+    To summarize, the perturbations are characterized by two numbers, **ipert** from 1 to natom + 4, and **idir**, from 1 to 3, as well as one wavevector (that is gamma when a non-phonon perturbation is considered).
+A number called **pertcase** combines *ipert* and *idir*, and runs from 1 to 3 * (natom + 4).

 The 2DTE, being derivative of the total energy with respect to two perturbations, will be characterized by two sets of (idir,ipert), or by two pertcase numbers, while 3DTE will need three such sets or pertcase numbers.
 In addition they will depend on one wavevector (for 2DTE) or two wavevectors (for 3DTE).

 In the present (non-stationary) implementation of the 2DTE, the first pertcase corresponds to the perturbation that gives the derivative of the potential,